NCC building class

 Useful information

-• NCC energy efficiency requirements for class 1 is more demanding compared to commercial buildings.
-For instance, there are some cases that the building fabric and glazing thermal performance requirements for a class 1 building demand almost twice the insulation than any other building classes.
+• NCC energy efficiency requirements for class 1 are more demanding compared to commercial buildings.
+For instance, there are some cases where the building fabric and glazing thermal performance requirements for a Class 1 building demand almost twice the insulation as any other building classes.

-• Class 1a building can benefit from performance solutions like VURB or NatHERS Energy Rating in cases where the Deemed To Satisfy pathway seems expensive or not an applicable option, however, class 1b can only benefit from VURB and not the Energy Rating.
+• Class 1a buildings can benefit from performance solutions like VURB or Energy Rating in cases where the Deemed To Satisfy pathway seems expensive or not an applicable option; however, Class 1b can only benefit from VURB and not the Energy Rating.
 [Reference]

 • For an alteration to an existing building, if the volume of alteration doesn’t exceed 50% of the existing building, then only the new works must comply with the NCC energy efficiency provisions, and not the whole building.

-• Class 1a buildings in Victoria must either have a rainwater tank (calculated using STORM tool) or a hot water solar collector.
+• Under NCC 2019, Class 1a buildings in Victoria must either have a rainwater tank (calculated using the STORM tool) or a hot water solar collector.
+This requirement has been removed in NCC 2022.

-• In cold climates, living areas with a thermal mass facing north consisting of 25% glazing, saves greatly on heating demand of the house.
+• In cold climates, living areas with a thermal mass facing north, consisting of 25% glazing, save greatly on the heating demand of the house.

 NCC Class 1 Dwelling

 Definition: Class 2 is an apartment building with two or more apartment units.
-Separate dwellings above a
+Separate dwellings above the

 common space is also classified as class 2.